w3c/ColorWeb-CG/hdr-in-png-requirements.md

 ## Strawman approach

 Two new PNG chunks are proposed, the `cICP` chunk and the `iCCN` chunk.

-Both of these new chunks SHALL come before the `IDAT` chunk.
-The `cICP` chunk acts as a color space label (much like the existing `sRGB` chunk), naming a color space that the viewer should understand.
-The `iCCN` chunk acts as a color space profile, providing the exact details of the color space.
+The `cICP` chunk acts as a color space label (much like the existing `sRGB` chunk), specifying the color space to which the pixels within the PNG file conforms.
+The `iCCN` chunk (much like the existing `iCCP`) contains en embedded color profile.

 ### cICP chunk